 Up until the 19th century, greyhounds were the dogs of noblemen.
 Commoners were not permitted to own a greyhound and it was once a capital offence to kill one.

 So, what changed?

-The introduction of oval track racing in the 1920s debased greyhounds and today they are at the mercy of a gambling industry which takes more than £1.3 billion in bets through British Licensed Betting Offices.
+The introduction of oval track racing in the 1920s debased greyhounds and today they are at the mercy of a gambling industry.
+The bookmakers have been making annual profits in the order of £200m from greyhound racing.
 Greyhounds are now mostly viewed as cash machines, not the noble creatures they truly are.
 Greyhound Compassion wants to see this change.